 Dizziness upon waking can result from shifting fluid in your inner ear or health conditions like low blood sugar and dehydration.
 Staying hydrated may help reduce dizziness.

-Instead of waking up and greeting the morning rested and ready to take on the world, you find yourself stumbling to the bathroom with dizziness and a groggy feeling in your head.
-You may even find yourself feeling the room spin as you take a shower, or needing a minute to clear your head as you brush your teeth.
+Instead of waking up rested and ready to take on the world, you find yourself stumbling to the bathroom with dizziness and a groggy feeling.
+You may even feel the room spin as you take a shower, or need a minute to clear your head as you brush your teeth.

 There are many different possible causes for dizziness — from an underlying medical condition to medication to a long night of having too much fun.
 In general, however, morning dizziness is something that occasionally happens to a lot of people and isn’t a big cause for concern.

 If you’re dizzy in the morning right after you wake up, it could be a result of the sudden change of balance as your body adjusts from a reclining position to a standing one.
 Dizziness can occur when the fluid in your inner ear shifts, such as when changing positions quickly.

 If you have a cold or sinus issues, you may notice the dizziness gets worse because you have excess fluid and swelling in your sinuses, which are linked to the inner ear.

 Here are some other common issues that could lead to morning dizziness.